vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ## Result and enhancements

-As we saw, it's very easy to use and adjust the openweather.org API for our needs.
-There are many more features that are not mentioned in this article, e.g. different styles of icons, wind, gusts, other weather phenomens, temperature curves and a lot more.
-There are many other API calls that are all listed in the API documentation.
+As you can see, it's easy to use the OpenWeatherMap API.
+There are many other features that we did not mention.
+For example, different styles of icons, wind, gusts, other weather phenomena, and temperature curves.
+There are also many other API endpoints listed in the API documentation.

 ![image](/assets/2025-05-20/010.png)